felipejoribeiro/my-dev-environment/README.md

 ```

+After that, if you have nvidia, you can make an automatic config with the command `nvidia-xconfig`.

 #### Background setter
 To enable a background for the system it's used **nitrogen**.
 It can be installed with `pacman -S nitrogen`.